Jerry O'Connor: Club

 O'Connor plays his club hurling with Newtownshandrum and has enjoyed much success.

 Beginning at underage levels he has won practically every hurling competition from under-12 upwards.
 After enjoying little success in the minor grade, O'Connor subsequently enjoyed a very productive period with the club's under-21 hurling team.
 Between 1998 and 2000 he picked up three consecutive winners' medals in the county under-21 championship.

 In 1996 O'Connor was barely seventeen years-old when he lined out in the final of the county intermediate championship, with Cloyne providing the opposition.
 A 2–7 to 1–10 draw was followed by a tense replay.
 The final whistle in that game saw Newtown claim a 0–12 to 0–9 victory, giving O'Connor a county intermediate championship winners' medal.

 In 2000 O'Connor's side lined out in their first county senior championship final.
 Erin's Own provided the opposition on this occasion, however, a 0–14 to 0–11 score line gave Newtown the win.
 It was his first county senior championship winners' medal and an historic first for the club.

 After surrendering their title in 2001 and losing the final to Blackrock in 2002, Newtown continued their dominance of the club championship and reached the final for a third time in four years in 2003.
 For the second year in-a-row Blackrock provided the opposition.
 'The Rockies', however, were now in decline and Newtown recorded a significant 0–17 to 0–9 victory.
 This victory allowed Netown to represent Cork in the provincial club championship, with O'Connor's side even reaching the final.
 Patrickswell of Limerick provided the opposition on that occasion, however, history was made as Newtown claimed a 2–18 to 2–9 victory.
-The club championship season culminated on St. Patrick's Day, 2004 with an All-Ireland club final appearance.
+The club championship season culminated on Saint Patrick's Day, 2004 with an All-Ireland club final appearance.
 Perennial runners-up Dunloy provided the opposition and had cause for optimism.
 Ben O'Connor scored ten points of Newtown's tally of 0–17 and single-handedly beat the Antrim men who only recorded 1–6.
 It was an historic day for the North Cork parish of only eight hundred people and O'Connor collected an All-Ireland club winners' medal.